dionysio/spendee/README.md

 # Spendee

-This is a package for interfacing with a wonderful [Spendee app](https://www.spendee.com/).
+This is a Python API wrapper for interfacing with a wonderful [Spendee app](https://www.spendee.com/).

 # Warning